Port forwarding: Remote port forwarding

 This form of port forwarding enables applications on the server side of a Secure Shell (SSH) connection to access services residing on the SSH's client side.
-In addition to SSH, there are proprietary tunnelling schemes that utilize remote port forwarding for the same general purpose.
+In addition to SSH, there are proprietary tunneling schemes that utilize remote port forwarding for the same general purpose.
 In other words, remote port forwarding lets users connect from the server side of a tunnel, SSH or another, to a remote network service located at the tunnel's client side.

 To use remote port forwarding, the address of the destination server (on the tunnel's client side) and two port numbers must be known.
 The port numbers chosen depend on which application is to be used.

 Remote port forwarding allows other computers to access applications hosted on remote servers.
 Two examples: